Dr Hal Online logo

 The more cynical theory, that all we are seeing now is humanity without the filters of civilization, is more disturbing to me because it assumes a less generous expectation of people than what I learned growing up.

-Pessimism has never been a good fit for me, but perhaps it is my assumptions that need adjusting.
+Pessimism is never a good fit for me.
+Perhaps it is my assumptions that need adjusting.
 Reality can bite sometimes.

 Play Time for Grown Ups